 Finding: Complies with condition.
 The development shall comply with the current version of the Oregon City Stormwater and Grading Design Standards.
 The applicant shall provide an engineered drainage plan, signed by a professional engineer in the State of Oregon, for review and approval to fully address all applicable Stormwater and Grading Design Standards.
 The applicant's engineer shall submit a completed Site Assessment and Planning Checklist, found in Appendix B of the Stormwater and Grading Design Standards.
-The applicant's preliminary drainage plan and report shows general compliance with the current version of the Oregon City Stormwater and Grading Design Standards.
+The applicant's general compliance with the current version of the Oregon City Stormwater and Grading Design Standards.
 However, the applicant did not fully address all items identified in Section 9 of the Public Works Stormwater and Grading Design Standards.
 Requirements of this code section can be met by meeting approval criteria outlined in section 13.12.090 of this report.
-See findings from section 13.12.090 of this report.